sjmeijer/solid-state/_posts/2015-09-02-Crystal-lattices.markdown

 ## Starting off

-Many materials forms crystals, including metals (despite the appearances you may be used to).
+Many materials form crystals, including metals (despite the appearances you may be used to).
 All it takes to be a crystal is for the microscopic arrangement of the ions is in a periodic array (or in a series of such arrays, in a polycrystalline state).

 We'll consider here purely geometric properties of periodic in 3-D space.